Prune Juice for Baby Constipation Relief

 Caring for babies can be a difficult task, as they cannot communicate what they are feeling.
 As a parent, you are required to pay constant attention to your child, to notice any irregularities in their behaviour and schedule.
 Since babies can only cry if anything is wrong, the task of finding the problem can be difficult.

 Constipation is a common problem among infants, as they take time to adjust to the rigours of digestion.
 The child may be in a constant state of discomfort and, as a parent, you are expected to take notice of and understand the problem.
 Fortunately, though, constipation is not hard to tackle and cure, in the case of infants.
 Prune juice is one such remedy to cure constipation.
 Read on to learn all about prune juice for constipation in a baby.

-What is Prune Juice?
+What Is Prune Juice?

 Prunes, officially called ‘Dried Plums’, are one of the best ways to ensure smooth digestion and relieve constipation.
 They not only help the child in matters of digestion but also have many other benefits to their health.
 The main symptom of constipation in both infants and adults is the inability to pass stools.
 You may find that the child has not had a bowel movement for a prolonged time, and the child may show this discomfort by crying at times.
 Prune juice can help relieve constipation and improve the functioning of the digestive system.